lfex/moneta/priv/mdbook/src/content.md

                    projects '(mnesia otp))))
 ```

-Since we have relationships with other tables, we'll need to augment the employee insert operation.
-We can do that by providing a custom function that will be called inside the transaction:
+Since we have relationships with other tables, we'll need to create a custom insert for employee records:

 ``` cl
 (defun add-projects